 - FaceHeel Turn: Ruber was once a trusted knight of Arthur, but as the ten years pass, Ruber became more obsessed with the ideas of having more lands to himself and nominating himself for the new king, until Arthur and Lionel push him to his breaking point.

-- A God Am I: When Arthur declares that Ruber is no king during their confrontation during the climax, Ruber responds with this:Ruber: You're right.
+- A God Am I: Seeing the divine power that lies within Excalibur, he immediately decides that such power should be his and his only and that he is destined to make it a part of him.
+He is also quick to start his own calendar by naming it quite predictably the Ruberian Age.
+When Arthur declares that Ruber is no king during their confrontation during the climax, Ruber responds with this:Ruber: You're right.
 Perhaps I'm more of a god!

 - Hair-Trigger Temper: Whenever he is annoyed by the Griffin or his henchmen's stupidity.